- Position: Running Back

 AREAS OF CONCERN

-Visit the Dynasty Nerds Prospect Film Room today for access to a full library of game tape of Kyren Williams and dozens of other college football prospects.
+Visit the Dynasty Nerds Prospect Film Room today for access to a full library of game tape of Tyler Badie and dozens of other college football prospects.

 Become a member of the #NerdHerd and gain access to the Prospect Film Room, members-only podcasts, Nerd Scores, and more for just $4.99 per month.
-To celebrate the draft season, take 15% off to join with promo code film15.
+Make sure you use promo code FF_Hulsey to take 15% off your membership cost.